irisvukovic/Personal-DS-Projects/README.md

 **Dataset:**  https://insideairbnb.com/get-the-data/

 **Findings:** Comparing total listings to unique hosts (19,410 vs. 6,620), it is clear that a few multi-property owners and companies are dominating the Airbnb market in the city.
-Only 17.2% of listings are actually casual, with the rest being commercial and medium-term, meaning spaces are being rented to short-term visitors all year round through Airbnb, taking homes and rooms off of the market for people living there permanently.
+Only 17.2% of listings are actually casual, with the rest being commercial.
 Out of 49 neighborhoods analyzed, Poblenou area (80.9) is in the highest scoring HPI neighborhoods, with the average HPI being 60.5.

 **Tools:** Python, Pandas, NumPy, Scikit-learn, K-means clustering